 But let’s suppose that the operator extremes all precautions when it comes to supplying the fluid (and, let’s face it, the vast majority of operators do).
 How long does he need to get the fluid to the machine?
 First he will have to go and get a calibrated jug, then pour the fluid into that jug, go to the supply point, and finally pour that fluid into the machine… All of this time is unproductive.
 And TIME IS MONEY.

 …and now, you will most likely say: yes, but I have control meters.
 That’s more than enough!

-Hang on a minute.
-I have not finished yet!
+Wait a second!
+I haven’t finished yet!

 Well … Maybe theft is a bit of an ugly word, but unfortunately, it is reality.
 Using excuses like “spills” or serving what the control meter said, some not very well intentioned person – let’s put it this way, could keep for themselves part of the fluid that should actually go into the machine.
 This is another type of spill that costs you money.

 Genuine supplying mistakes